 Why is my horse sweating in winter?

 The horses can sweat even in the coldest months of the year.
 The reason could be their metabolism, also the thick winter coat can add to the sweating.
 That is why many horse owners clip their horses for winters.
+Here’s a list of horse clipping styles that you may want to check out.

 Horses sweat, and they can lose up to 15 liters of fluid through sweating per hour.